 Putting a nappy on a baby is a bit fiddly until you get the hang of it, and as for the baby gros… what do you do with all those poppers?
 Follow our top tips:

-- Place the nappy tabs to the back of the baby and then bring round and secure to the front.
+- Remember the nappy tabs should be at the back.
 Once they’re in position, run your finger around the leg area to check the elastic is sitting comfortably against your baby’s skin.
-This will stop any leaking or rubbing
+This will stop any leaking or rubbing.

 - Baby vests are designed with an ‘envelope’ neck so that you can pull them on easily over your baby’s head, but also so that you can remove them downwards over dirty nappies to minimise the mess.